 The proper establishment of a waste management plan is highly necessary and lawfully required onboard vessels 40 feet in length or greater.

-Educate your fellow anglers about strategies on how to make a significant difference on every boating expedition by taking steps be a greener boater.
+Educate your fellow anglers about strategies on how to make a significant difference on every boating expedition by taking steps to be a greener boater.

 Other supplemental topics such as spill scenarios, trash and marine debris, waterway cleanup guide, and finding a clean marina are highlighted on the Boat U.S. Foundation webpage.
-The world's oceans are a special ecosystem and we are obligated to protect and conserve them.
+The world's oceans are a unique ecosystem and we are obligated to protect and conserve them.